American Airlines temporarily suspending service at Huntington Tri-State Airport

 “This is the first step as American continues to evaluate its network and plans for additional schedule changes in the coming weeks,” American said in its statement.

-This spring, lawmakers passed a $50 billion package designed to keep the airlines afloat as the coronavirus ravaged the business, driving down passenger volumes by as much as 95 percent.
-The money came with provisions designed to protect workers and smaller communities, but as the expiration of those protections approaches airline executives have said they expect their operations to be smaller.
+This spring, lawmakers passed a $50 billion package designed to keep the airlines afloat as the coronavirus ravaged the business, driving down passenger volumes by as much as 95%.
+The money came with provisions designed to protect workers and smaller communities, but as the expiration of those protections approaches, airline executives have said they expect their operations to be smaller.

 As part of the rescue package, Congress gave the U.S. Department of Transportation the power to require airlines to maintain pre-pandemic levels of service until March 2022.
 But the department chose only to exercise that power until Sept.
 30 of this year, when a ban on furloughs and layoffs of airline employees also expires.